Meeting the challenges of wearable PCB design

 How to tackle it:

-Use your board space as efficiently as possible by reducing the size of the peripheral components wherever you can.
-By using clever design principles tracks can often be made to navigate the most efficient route, but be careful with intricate routing over multiple board layers.
-Check out these useful PCB design guidelines.
+Use your board space as efficiently as possible by reducing the size of the peripheral electronic components wherever you can.
+By using clever design techniques tracks can often be made to navigate the most efficient route, but be careful with intricate routing over multiple board layers.
+Check out these useful PCB design guidelines .

 Above all, do not depend on the auto-router system for this type of work.
 PCB Design software is good but nothing beats getting an engineer’s eye on the problem.